ryan-mcclue/ryan-mcclue/src/perf.md

    TODO: cmp and jb occur at same time?
 5. Noticing 1.2 cycles, instead of theoretical maximum.
    Experimenting with assembly, see that 3byte NOP asm tests, can get 1cycle
+6. Front-end decodes->schedules->ports

-6. CPU front-end is responsible for fetching/decoding instructions and scheduling/passing micro-op queue to back-end.
+CPU front-end is responsible for fetching/decoding instructions and scheduling/passing micro-op queue to back-end.
    An instruction may translate to 0 or more uop's.
    L1 cache is separated into instruction (I$) and data (D$) (all higher caches have instructions and data combined).
    So, front-end will first go to L1 cache and up to get instructions.